Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Although Malwarebytes offers a Help Center, it isn’t immediately evident from the account page.
 You need to click on a short list of (most likely) common topics to be directed to the Help Center.

 There are a lot of user guides, but the info is short and sweet.
-So if we wanted to find more information on whether Malwarebytes VPN offers torrenting support, for example, we need to turn to a Google search instead.
-From there, we're directed to numerous forum threads.
+So if we wanted to find more information on whether Malwarebytes Privacy VPN offers torrenting support, for example, we needed to turn to a Google search instead.
+From there, we were directed to numerous forum threads.

 Top alternatives